gjoncas/gjoncas.github.io/posts/2019-11-07-a-rose-for-emily.markdown

 (e.g\. prices of goods being delivered, nutrients in a diet) subject to a budget constraint (travel costs, cost of each food item).
 The difference is that with constraint-solving we’re not trying to maximize anything, we just want consistency.

-To illustrate the possible chronologies given by the program, I (finally) made a diagram.
+To illustrate the possible chronologies given by the program, I made a little diagram.

 <center>![](/static/img/blog-posts/rose-diagram.png)</center>